Tuwaiq-Academy-Training/qu-project-1/README.md

 **Python Documentation for Beginners:** To get started with Python, you can refer to the [Python documentation](https://docs.python.org/3/tutorial/index.html) for beginners.
 It's an excellent resource to learn the basics of Python programming.

 **NumPy Documentation:** Dive deeper into NumPy by exploring its [official documentation](https://numpy.org/doc/stable/).
-This will help you understand how to work with arrays, the fundamental data structure for our game, you can also refer to the well-structured tutorials on [Geeks for Geeks](https://www.geeksforgeeks.org/python-numpy/) .
+This will help you understand how to work with arrays, the fundamental data structure for our game, you can also refer to the well-structured tutorials on [Geeks for Geeks](https://www.geeksforgeeks.org/python-numpy/) for further insights and guidance.

 ## The Challenge 🎮